Raymond M. Lemaire: Activities in Belgium

-From 1972 until 1977, he was counsel to the town of Bruges, more specifically for the historic town.
-Thanks to him, Bruges became one of the Belgian pilot-projects for the European Year of the architectural heritage (1975).
+From 1971 to 1977, he was counsel to the town of Bruges, more specifically for the historic town.
+Thanks to him, Bruges became one of the Belgian pilot-projects for the 1975 European Year of the architectural heritage.
+The master plan for the historic centre of bruges, by 'Groep Planning' and Raymond Lemaire, was published in 1976 and has been of great importance for Bruges as well as for urban preservtion and renovation in Belgium.

 He took also part in other urban projects: